BioPP/bppsuite/README.md

 ### Documentation

-Documentation can be found at https://github.com/BioPP/bppsuite/releases/tag/v2.3.2 in pdf or html.
+Documentation can be found in one page at: http://bioweb.me/bppsuite-doc

+Or on github: https://github.com/BioPP/bppsuite/releases/tag/v2.3.2 in pdf or html.